venkytv/NotifyMenu/README.md

   `defaults write com.duh-uh.NotifyMenu DisplayHandlers -bool no`
 - Alerts are ordered with the oldest on top.
 To switch that around:
   `defaults write com.duh-uh.NotifyMenu NewestOnTop -bool yes`
+- To change the handler path from the default of ~/libexec/notifymenu-alert-handler:
+  `defaults write com.duh-uh.NotifyMenu Handler -string /new/path/to/handler`

 Configuration changes take effect with the next action that is performed, i.e., adding or removing an alert from the list.
 With `SuppressDuplicates`, it is slightly more complicated.
 Duplicates of an item get cleared only when you add *another* item which qualifies as its duplicate.
 (Yeah, that needs to be fixed.)